 How the restrictions work

-Planes are classified into seven bands according to the amount of noise they make when taking off and landing – the noisier the plane, the higher the band it is placed in.
+Aircraft are classified into nine bands according to the amount of noise they make when taking off and landing.
+The noisier the aircraft, the higher the band it is placed in.
 These bands are called quota counts (QC).
-Every plane is given a QC number between QC0.5 -QC16
+Every aircraft is given a QC number between 0 and 16.

 Compliance with night noise restrictions